North East Arnhem Land

 - 31% of the Indigenous workforce-age population are employed full time compared to 74% for the non-Indigenous population

-There is a growing energy and desire among the Yolngu people of this region to take ownership of their future.
-Under the strong leadership of the different clan leaders, the people of North East Arnhem Land are slowly making progress towards long-term sustainable business, employment, culturally appropriate services, and education opportunities.
+Yolngu people have always maintained a strong desire for greater control of their destiny and the capacity to shape their future.
+A future in which they are able to confidently walk in two worlds, the Yolngu and Balanda (non-Indigenous).
+Under the guidance and strong leadership of different clan leaders, Yolngu people of North East Arnhem Land have made incredible progress towards long-term sustainable business, employment, culturally appropriate services, and education opportunities.
 There is a shared vision for Indigenous development with a focus on sustainable, meaningful employment created for local Yolŋgu people through community-led economic enterprise.